viant/endly/README.md

 ```

-  Finally contribute by creating a  pull request with a new common workflows so that other can use them.
+Finally contribute by creating a  pull request with a new common workflow so that other can use them.

 ## GoCover